Talking about our financial troubles is taboo in this society.

 Further, they imagine that they will have to justify their situation to the bankruptcy judge in order to get a discharge.
 They see themselves alone and exposed.

 The cult of silence may be why the debt settlement/debt management businesses do so well.

 For a price, you are told, you can hire someone to get you out of the hole without declaring bankruptcy and therefore declaring failure.

 Writing one check for the same amount as you wrote a bunch of smaller checks is still the same amount of money.
 It’s not the number of checks that is the problem, it’s the amount of money necessary to retire that debt, even over time.

 The debt settlement model fails because creditors don’t stop trying to collect when contacted by one of these for profit outfits.
-The first money paid by the consumer goes to the company, not the creditors.
+And usually, the first money paid by the consumer goes to the company, not the creditors.
 No one but the debt settlement folks get paid while you build up money in their hands.
-The some portion of the creditors getting nothing get fed up and sue you.
+Creditors getting nothing get fed up and sue you.

 The business model works only for the debt settlement folks.

 And as long as they can convince you that bankruptcy is an unacceptable choice, they prosper.

 Over the past five years, an average of 1.3 million consumer bankruptcy cases have been filed.
 One study of American families done before the Great Recession said one in seven families would be better off if they filed bankruptcy.